Flexibility for Section 125 Plans

 - Deadlines for making a claim for benefits, or appealing a denied claim.

 Relief Regarding Remittance of Employee Contributions to I.R.C. § 401(k) Plans

 The DOL will not take enforcement action against an employer who has a temporary delay in remittance of employee contributions if the basis for the delay is “solely on the basis of a failure attributable to the COVID-19 outbreak.”
 However, the DOL reminds employer plan sponsors to continue to act “reasonably, prudently, and in the interest of employees to comply as soon as administratively practicable under the circumstances.”

 Use of Paycheck Protection Program (PPP) Funds for Retirement Plan Contributions

 PPP loan “payroll costs” include employer contributions to defined benefit or defined contribution retirement plans.
 Further, as non-cash benefits are not included in the $100,000 salary cap, employer contributions to defined benefit or defined contribution retirement plans are not included in this amount.
 Thus, employers who would like to use PPP funds without jeopardizing loan forgiveness may want to consider how they can use PPP funds to make profit sharing or matching contributions to their retirement plan during the 8-week term of the loan.

-For questions related to employee benefits or for any circumstances created by COVID-19, contact Gabrielle Hansen or Jeff Robertson at 503-228-0500, or at email@example.com or firstname.lastname@example.org.
+For questions related to employee benefits or for any circumstances created by COVID-19, contact Jeff Robertson at 503-228-0500 or email@example.com.